 “I have three castles now—all from past Dwarf events.
 What I enjoy most is the friendships.
 We fight together, talk for hours on voice chat, and grow as a team.
 It’s not just about power.
 It’s about the people you meet along the way.”

-David Guo’s Core Belief: Players First, Always
+David Guo’s Philosophy: Players First

 “Create the best experience possible, and build communities that get better over time.”